gardener-attic/component-spec/doc/proposal/03-component-repository.md

 The optional parameter *mediaType* provides information about the internal structure of the provided blob.

-With the optional parameter *localBlobInfos* you could provide additional information about the blob.
+With the optional parameter *annotations* you could provide additional information about the blob.
 This information could be used by the *Component Repository* itself or later if the local blob is stored again in some external location, e.g. an OCI registry.